Azure/portaldocs/portal-sdk/generated/design-patterns-page-forms.md

 Complex edit form in full screen page is used for changing existing values and it is complex so that users need time to fill out and save multiple times along the way.

-* Command bar is not allowed inside the full screen page
+* Command bar is not allowed inside the context pane
 * Keep form open after users click "Apply" button or "Discard changes" button
 * Close form and prompt users to save or discard change after users click "Close" button
 * Use a status bar to inform the status of applied or discarded changes: successful (green), failed (red), or in progress (blue)